Install Docker Toolbox on Windows

-The installer places Docker Toolbox and VirtualBox in your Applications folder.
+The installer adds Docker Toolbox, VirtualBox, and Kitematic to your Applications folder.
 In this step, you start Docker Toolbox and run a simple Docker command.

-On your Desktop, find the Docker Toolbox icon.
+On your Desktop, find the Docker QuickStart Terminal icon.

-Click the icon to launch a Docker Toolbox terminal.
+Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.